South India Temples

 Kanchipuram is among one of seven holy cities in India and a sacred pilgrimage site.
 This temple complex features beautiful stone pillars that line the interior.

 Sometimes the most interesting sights are ones that you would never find in a guidebook.
-Our guide, Lakuma, had the bus stop along a roadway on the way to Pondicherry.
+Our guide had the bus stop along a roadway on the way to Pondicherry.
 Behind an imposing wall, we found a small temple with rather large statues, including the one above.

 And at most every temple, you have the chance to buy flower garlands as offerings to the gods.
 Can’t you just smell these?
 I can!

-My biggest take-away from South India was just how different it is from the north.
-There are fewer people (both Indians and tourists) and far less of the “Madam, you buy…” hassle that is found in the north.
-The experience is almost relaxed compared to Delhi, Agra and Varanasi (though those cities should never be shunned!) and the landscape simply beautiful (such as the tea plantations in Munnar).
+South India is so incredibly different from the north for many reasons.
+There are fewer people (both Indians and tourists) and far less of the “Madam, you buy…” hassle that is found in the North.
+The experience is almost relaxed compared to Delhi, Agra and Varanasi (though those cities should never be missed!), and the landscape simply beautiful (such as the tea plantations in Munnar).

 Travel Well!